 The second part includes the mid-size publications, usually niche publications like The Next Web (TNW), TechCrunch, Recode, The Verge, Vogue, etc. A lot of these publications will be focused on one niche.
 For instance, TechCrunch is a startup and tech news platform as is TNW, while Vogue is focused on lifestyle and fashion.

 The third part is where you have a list of local publications that you would like to be featured in and the last and fourth part is having a number of blogs whose coverage of your startup would be ideal.

 If you are mentioned in one of each of these four parts that can be a very successful campaign.
 However, coverage in the large and medium-size publications would be ideal as that would create a ripple effect ensuring you appear in a couple of other publications that you had not really planned for.
 Local publications and news companies are also very ideal especially if your startup is a store in particular location and is looking for foot and car traffic.

 The impact of coverage in these publications including viral blogs is that it could lead to increase customer activity for your startup, improved employee morale, as well as more inquiries and even purchases of your products/services.

 2. Media impressions

 A media impression refers to a calculation usually used to estimate the approximate number of people who have heard about your company with a specific time period.
 It is used a lot in determining the impact of PR campaigns.

 If you want to know what your media impressions are, multiply the number of press clips collected during the set time period by the circulation of each publication.

-For instance, if let’s say the Forbes have a circulation of 1 million readers between its digital and print publications, then your estimated media impressions would be 1 million.
-Do the same for the other publications in which you appeared and you have your number of media impressions in each publication.
+For instance, if let’s say Forbes has a circulation of 1 million readers between its digital and print publications.
+Then your estimated media impressions would be 1 million.
+Do the same for the other publications in which you appeared.
+You have your number of media impressions in each publication.